Warren Davidson: Abortion

 Davidson is staunchly anti-abortion except to save the mother's life.
 On August 12, 2020, he and Senator Mike Braun co-wrote a letter to Treasury Secretary Steve Mnuchin urging him to direct the IRS not to treat premiums for health insurance that covers abortions as medical care, writing, "in all but the most extreme circumstances, abortion is an elective procedure."

-On June 26, 2022, when asked by Pamela Brown on CNN Newsroom whether he was okay with a child rape victim carrying out a pregnancy, he said, "It’s a compromise.
-Like I say, rape is raised as an objection and the Heartbeat Bill already deals with that and it’s hard to conceive of somebody who doesn’t know they were raped for two months."
+On June 26, 2022, when asked by Pamela Brown on CNN Newsroom whether he was okay with a child rape victim carrying out a pregnancy, he said, "It's a compromise.
+Like I say, rape is raised as an objection and the Heartbeat Bill already deals with that and it's hard to conceive of somebody who doesn't know they were raped for two months."

+Spending

+Davidson has voted against numerous spending bills including disaster relief for Puerto Rico.
+He also voted against raising the debt limit to provide Hurricane Harvey relief.

+Davidson was one of two Republicans to vote against the One Big Beautiful Bill Act due to national debt concerns.

 U.S. Capitol Police

 In June 2021, Davidson was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.